 No matter where you travel in South Carolina, there's a hidden gem of a restaurant nearby.
-Chefs here have so much high quality, local foods to choose from, and the partnerships with farmers keep menus tasty all year long.
+With an abundance of high quality, local foods and partnerships with farmers, chefs keep menus tasty all year long.

 Style: Southern, seafood, farm-to-table, family-friendly, lunch, dinner